-The challenge includes the potential of a $500,000 contract, awarded in four development phases over the next nine months, proposes to develop a machine learning artificial intelligence (AI) system that can help researchers quickly find appropriate experimental conditions for optimizing and discovering new synthetic compounds using multi-system approaches.
+The challenge(opens in new window) includes the potential of a $500,000 contract, awarded in four development phases over the next nine months, and proposes to develop a machine learning artificial intelligence (AI) system that can help researchers quickly find appropriate experimental conditions for optimizing and discovering new synthetic compounds using multi-system approaches.

 The team, led by Olexandr Isayev(opens in new window), an associate professor in Carnegie Mellon's Department of Chemistry(opens in new window), and Frank Leibfarth(opens in new window), an associate professor of chemistry at UNC Chapel Hill, pitched a reinforcement learning strategy with an iterative computational and experimental approach as part of the grand challenge.

 "Latest development in AI and science automation opens multiple venues to accelerate the design of materials with the desired properties.
-The technologies will allow us to do science is a radically new way," Isayev said.
+The technologies will allow us to do science in a radically new way," Isayev said.

 "These two worlds speak two totally different languages and it's often difficult to even start collaborations," Leibfarth said.
 "Our team is uniquely qualified both because we have the interdisciplinary expertise but also because we take time to listen to each other, work through challenges, and understand each other.
 Further, we have numerous interdisciplinary scientists in our groups that help bridge these divides."

 “AFRL is excited about the possibility of extending these strategies to new problem areas to accelerate chemistry and materials research across the defense sector.” — Luke Baldwin